(c) 2024 PillSync.com

 • •Hypersensitivity reactions (e.g., anaphylaxis, angioedema, urticaria, contact dermatitis, rash, hypotension, and bronchospasm) have been reported after administration of fluticasone propionate.
 Discontinue XHANCE if such reactions occur.
 (5.3)

-• •Immunosuppression and Risk of Infections: potential increased susceptibility to or worsening of infections (e.g., existing tuberculosis; fungal, bacterial, viral, or parasitic infection; ocular herpes simplex).
+• •Immunosuppression and Risk of Infection: potential increased susceptibility to or worsening of infections (e.g., existing tuberculosis; fungal, bacterial, viral, or parasitic infection; ocular herpes simplex).
 Use with caution in patients with these infections.
 More serious or even fatal course of chickenpox or measles can occur in susceptible patients.
 (5.4)

 • •Hypercorticism and adrenal suppression may occur with very high dosages or at the regular dosage in susceptible individuals.
 If such changes occur, discontinue XHANCE slowly.
 (5.5)